eclipse-embed-cdt/web-jekyll/pages/debug/jlink-install.md

 ## The J-Link plug-in

-If you successfully installed SEGGER binaries, you can proceed to the page documenting how to use the GNU MCU Eclipse [J-Link debugging plug-in][1].
+If you successfully installed SEGGER binaries, you can proceed to the page documenting how to use the Eclipse Embedded CDT [J-Link debugging plug-in][1].

  [1]: {{ site.baseurl }}/debug/jlink/ "The J-Link hardware debugging Eclipse plug-in"